pbroschwitz/teal/README.md

 ### Disambiguation

-Sometimes it can be hard for teal to generate meaningful selectors:
+Sometimes it can be hard for Teal to generate meaningful selectors:

 ```
 div {